digital-asset/daml/ledger/ledger-api-integration-tests/README.md

 * Don't start streaming from genesis.
   Instead, at the start of the test, read the ledger begin, and start all streaming from there.
-* Upload all required DAML packages at the beginning of the test.
+* Make sure all required DAML packages are uploaded and all required parties are allocated before the test runs.
-  They may or may not have been uploaded previously.
+  Note that the packages may or may not have been previously uploaded by other applications.
+  * If possible, upload packages and allocate parties at the beginning of the test using the admin API.
+    In the future, this setup step will be handled by the test tool itself.
 * Be mindful when using commands that return unfiltered results.
   For example, `ListKnownPartiesRequest` could return a huge number of entries.